PhotonicGluon/MACBETh/README.md

-# MACBETH - Malware Analysis and Classification Based on Entries in Threat Hunting
+# MACBETh - Malware Analysis and Classification Based on Elements in Threats
 Analyses malware based on its attributes, and helps classifify malware based on reports generated in threat hunting software.